Teves Consulting

 Where people go wrong

-A simpler approach
+A more manageable approach

-Stability over optimization
+Stability before optimization

 Clarity comes from consistency: knowing where your water is, how much you have, and how to use it without hesitation.